“How Did This Campaign Come About?” A Day in the Life of Wadiz Producers

 Q. It’s finally lunchtime!
 How do you usually spend it?

-Heejung🏆: Today I got takeout and ate it at “Oasis .”
-“Oasis” is Wadizbreak room, equipped with a microwave and a snack bar, so it’s a great spot for a quick meal.
+Heejeong🏆: Today, I got takeout and ate it at “Oasis.”
+“Oasis” is Wadizbreak room, and it’s equipped with a microwave and a snack bar, so it’s a great spot for a quick meal.
 On days when I don’t feel like going out, I often eat delivery or takeout here.

-Q. You often have meetings with creators during your lunch break, right?
+Q. You often have meetings with makers during your lunch break, right?
 Do you have any memorable stories to share?

-Heejeong🏆: Since I’ve met such a wide variety of makers, the key to closing a deal varies from person to person.
+Heejeong🏆: Since I meet such a wide variety of makers, the key to closing a deal is different for each one.
 I remember a maker I spent a whole week trying to convince when I first joined the company.
 They were a sole proprietor developing fresh food products.
-The product was excellent and the backstory was compelling, but they were adamant about not spending any money on advertising.
+The product was excellent and the backstory was compelling, but they were adamant about not spending a single penny on advertising.
 It’s hard for a one-person brand to achieve results without advertising, so I felt it was such a waste and tried to persuade them to invest even a little by presenting various data points.
 In the end, I said this: 💬“You’ve poured your heart and soul into this product—why not think of this as paying for your child’s tuition or giving them some pocket money?”
-After persuading him with such sincerity, he ran the ad campaign and achieved the sales he’d hoped for.
+After persuading them with such sincerity, we ran the ad campaign, and they achieved the sales they’d hoped for.
 Through this experience, I realized that “there’s no set formula for persuasion.”

 Jinhyang🌱: I still vividly remember visiting a maker in Namyangju in personfour months after joining the company.
 It was a product I really wanted to feature Wadiz, but the maker was hesitant because there was no precedent.
-So I went to see them in person, and we moved locations two or three times while I spent six hours convincing them. 💬 “Since it’s not Wadizyet, this is actually an opportunity to seize the market first!”
+So I went to see them in person, and we moved locations two or three times while I spent six hours convincing them. 💬 “Since it’s not Wadizyet, this is actually an opportunity to be first to market!”
 I appealed to them like that.
 But it didn’t happen right away.
 After two months of consistent communication, we were finally able to launch the project, and it ended up being a success.
-After that , I felt my communication skills had noticeably improved, and I felt a great sense of pride in having “finally pulled it off”!
+After that , I felt my communication skills had noticeably improved, and I was so proud that I’d “finally pulled it off”!

 PM 1:00 PM – 6:00 PM | Afternoon Work 🚀